Amount Awarded: $5,000

 About the SOLA Awards

-SOLA (Support Old Lady Artists) Awards are four unrestricted awards of $5,000 given annually to Washington State female-identified visual artists, age 60 or over, who have dedicated 25 years or more to creating art.
+SOLA (Support Old Lady Artists) Awards are five unrestricted awards of $5,000 given annually to Washington State female-identified visual artists, age 60 or over, who have dedicated 25 years or more to creating art.

 Founded in 2016 by Seattle artist Ginny Ruffner, the SOLA Award seeks to encourage and celebrate women’s achievements in the arts.
 Ginny and friends’ generous contributions to this award seek to honor, encourage and celebrate the lifetime contributions of women whose artwork has not been sufficiently or widely recognized.
 Learn more about Ginny Ruffner here.

-One of the four SOLA Awards will specifically honor a BIPOC (Black, Indigenous and People of Color) artist.
+One of the five SOLA Awards will specifically honor a BIPOC (Black, Indigenous and People of Color) artist.
 This funding is part of an overall strategy by SOLA and Artist Trust to reverse historic inequities in arts funding programs and move resources to Washington State communities with more limited access to other funding for individual artists.

 We define BIPOC artists as individuals identifying as one or more of the following ethnicities: